matthewdjoseph/devconnector/README.md

-This is a social networking app for music producers to work together and create a collaborative environment.
+This is a social networking app for developers to help foster a sense of community that otherwise would not be present.